NUKnightLab/how-we-work/teams/Software.md

 If a ticket requires code changes to be resolved, it should be turned into a github issue:

-  * given new issues an appropriate flag (bug, enhancement, etc.)
+  * give new issue an appropriate flag (bug, enhancement, or question)
   * the issue should refer to the Zendesk ticket number
   * reference the issue with a link in a response to the ticket requester for future tracking/reference
   * close the Zendesk ticket as solved